 For users of PPM Pro/LeanKit integration v1: You cannot have v1 and v2 integration active at the same time.
 When you notify Customer Care to enable V2, the V1 integration will be disabled.

 The following are the steps to configure the integration - please do them in order, note that some are optional based on your needs.
 If you would like to see a demo showing start to finish configuring and setting up the integration, please see the June 2021 Release Webinar recording from approximately 12:00-37:05.
-Here is also a spreadsheet showing sample mappings (LeanKit card type to PPM Pro category mappings, field mappings, and other considerations), that may be helpful in deciding how best to integrate your own PPM Pro and LeanKit projects, tasks, and project logs.
+Here is also a spreadsheet showing sample mappings (LeanKit card type to PPM Pro category mappings, field mappings, and other considerations), that may be helpful in deciding how best to integrate your own PPM Pro and LeanKit projects, tasks, and issues/project logs.

 Set Up Initial Sync